deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 ![Trace Top50SelfDuration property output in Out-GridView with 6th row highlighted](/assets/Posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module/trace-tips-dot-source-offending-line.png)

-Notice that this line has a total `Duration` over 1054 milliseconds, due to it being called 15 times.
+Notice that this line has a total `Duration` of 1054 milliseconds, due to it being called 15 times.
 On initial inspection, it appears that this line of code is slowing the module load time even more than our initial top offender (we'll come back to this).
 This is made more apparent when we sort by `Duration`: